-The risks that are rated high within the Company risk register are as follows:
+The risks that are rated Very High/High within the Company risk register are as follows:

-- Solvency Risk: The risk that as the business grows, the solvency margin cannot be maintained either through a lack of capital or uncontrolled growth.
-Capital forecasts are undertaken annually through the completion of the ORSA or when the risk profile of the Company materially changes. - Business Concentration Risk: The risk that the Company must deliver a portfolio of new business suitably diversified by client, geography and product.
-The Company has a strategic goal to diversify the business and has continued to make progress on this during 2022. - Regulatory Risk (Compliance): The risk that the Company fails to comply with regulation, such as Solvency II or EIOPA's Guidelines on Outsourcing to Cloud Service Providers.
+- Solvency Risk: The risk that the solvency margin cannot be maintained.
+Capital forecasts are undertaken annually through the completion of the ORSA or when the risk profile of the Company materially changes. - Regulatory Risk (Compliance): The risk that the Company fails to comply with regulation, such as Solvency II or EIOPA's Guidelines.
 The Company has a suitable governance structure in place to ensure compliance and follows regulatory developments for changes to regulation. - General Data Protection Regulation ("GDPR") Risk: The risk that GDPR regulations are breached.
-GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance. - Business Development Risk: The risk that the new business that the Company underwrites does not perform as anticipated, that not enough new business is acquired or that significant existing business is cancelled.
-New business opportunities are being actively pursued and all new business undergoes pricing and underwriting review prior to launch, and regular monitoring of profitability once live.
-Business strategy is to diversify sources of income to reduce reliance on specific clients, product lines or geographies. - IT risks: The risk the Company is exposed to through its use of IT e.g. unauthorized system access, cloud computing risks. - Oversight of TPAs: Maintaining appropriate oversight of third party providers ("TPAs").
+GDPR requirements are monitored at a program level, are included in product launch requirements and are regularly monitored to ensure continued compliance. - IT risks: The risk the Company is exposed to through its use of IT e.g. unauthorized system access, cloud computing risks. - TPA Oversight Risk: The risk that the Company is exposed to poor service delivery and poor consumer outcomes through lack of oversight of Third Party providers. - Vendor/Outsourced Provider Risk: The risks presented through either non performance against service and contractual agreements resulting in poor service outcomes; or business disruption caused through cancellation or breaking of an outsourcing agreement.

 The Company regularly reviews the risks that it is exposed to and rating of these risks.
-During 2023, oversight of TPAs was raised from tolerable to high.
+Following the signing of the Renewal Rights Agreements and the Sales & Purchase Agreement all risks were fully re-evaluated by the Company.